 Yes, you can eat broccoli leaves, and they’re delicious, but even as a veteran chef, until I met some farm broccoli growing in a garden I didn’t know about them at all.

-I was walking through one of the large gardens at my girlfriends family farm, clipping some weeds (purslane, amaranth) to bring to the restaurant that grow in between the rows of broccoli.
-I’d cooked both nice farm broccoli and commodity broccoli over the course of my career, and I knew that the commodity stuff would generally have larger heads, but I’d never really stopped to look at a broccoli plant grow before.
+I’d cooked both nice farm broccoli and commodity over the course of my career, and I knew that the mass-produced stuff would generally have larger heads, but I’d never really stopped to look at a broccoli plant grow before.